chakravarthy392/AnsibleTerraform/Python.md

-    True, False, None, and, or, not, assert, break, continue, def, if, elif, else, del try, except, finally, raise, while, pass, for, import, from, as, lambda, return yield, in, is, global, nonlocal
+    True, False, None, and, or, not, assert, break, continue, def, if, elif, else, del try, except, finally, raise, while, pass, for, import, from, as, lambda, return yield, in, is, global, nonlocal.

+ 6. Namespaces and scope :-

+    A namespace is a system to have a unique name for each and every object in Python.
+    A lifetime of a namespace depends upon the scope of objects.

 ## II.
 Input/Output
  1. Taking input in Python